1933 Funsten Nut strike: Organized labor at Funsten

-On April 24, 1933, a dozen union members at the Easton Avenue plant met with management there and presented their demands, with management saying that they would convey the demands further up the management chain and give them a response soon.
+On April 24, 1933, a dozen union members at the Easton Avenue plant presented their demands to management, and they were told that their demands would be conveyed up the management chain and that they would get a response soon.
 However, after three weeks had passed without a response from the company, the executive committee decided to initiate further organizing efforts at other Funsten plants.
 On May 12, the union held a meeting with 700 employees at Funsten's main facility and enrolled an additional 15 members into their union.
 The following day, the union held a large meeting and conducted a vote on whether to initiate a strike action, with the consensus being to strike.
 The union decided that on Monday, May 15, workers at the Easton Avenue plant would ask for a response to their demands and, if the response was unsatisfactory, they would initiate a walkout and inform workers at the main plant to do the same.
 This strike action would follow a previous wildcat strike that had occurred at Funsten's main plant in 1927, which had ended in failure for the strikers.